 Design should be spread over the entire organization from strategic planning to process development and IT support.
 In fact, jobs as user interface or other types of design are growing 35% per year, according to Burning Glass.

 In addition to advanced technical proficiency and a good understanding of the online platform, you'll need a firm grasp on internal business resources such as people, products, and processes.
 This ensures solutions are meeting the needs of the organization, which reduces redundancies and helps to foster successful outcomes.

 Burning Glass found that only 16% of hybrid jobs are entry-level, indicating that this new career formula isn't only for newbies.
 All professionals, regardless of experience, will need to focus on these key skill areas to avoid becoming obsolete.

 "New knowledge is being created at a pace with which we can barely keep up.
 If you graduated more than 15 years ago and have not stayed current in your field, you need to consider professional education to get up-to-date," says Nelson Baker, dean of Georgia Tech Professional Education.

 And while technology is fueling the skills gap, it may also be the biggest part of the solution when it comes to preparing for the future workforce.

 Short-term training, such as open online courses and boot camps, can quickly add new skills to old competencies.
-While program certificates and online master's degrees can provide flexible, project-based learning opportunities that demonstrate versatility and agility.
+While professional or graduate certificates and online master's degrees can provide flexible, project-based learning opportunities that demonstrate versatility and agility.

 Georgia Tech Professional Education is a leader in innovative educational delivery, designed for working professionals in tech, business, and leadership.
-Our connection to the marketplace — coupled with our world-class faculty, researchers, and subject matter experts — provides an unparalleled prospective to education innovation, industry trends, future work, and lifelong learning.
-To uncover additional insights into the demographic, social, and technological disrupters of the 21st century workforce, visit our Future of Work page.
+Our connection to the marketplace — coupled with our world-class faculty, researchers, and subject matter experts — provides an unparalleled perspective on education innovation, industry trends, future work, and lifelong learning.
+To uncover additional insights into the demographic, social, and technological disrupters of the 21st-century workforce, visit our Future of Work page.